 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

-At Oral Facial Surgery, P. A., Drs.
-Hughes and Bays believe that dental implant placement is best done as a team effort between a trained and experienced surgical specialist and your restorative dentist.
+At Oral Facial Surgery, P. A., Dr. Hughes believes that dental implant placement is best done as a team effort between a trained and experienced surgical specialist and your restorative dentist.
 In this approach, each member of your implant team is concentrating on the aspects of your care that they are most experienced in and do best.
-While Drs.
-Hughes and Bays perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While Dr. Hughes performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Have missing teeth?